Practice Test Portal FAQs

 The Preparatory Examination (PE) consists of both MCQ and CDM questions.
 The PE Test is offered in self-paced mode or in exam mode which simulates the MCCQE Part I examination.

 In exam mode you have a limited amount of time (exposure time) over a limited number of days (access period) in which to answer questions and mark your written responses.
 The pause function is disabled in exam mode, however, the system will auto-pause after 5 minutes of inactivity and the exposure timer is stopped.
 You may also exit the test and resume later or switch to self-paced mode.
 If you switch to self-paced, you will not be allowed to return to exam mode.

 In self-paced mode, there is no exposure time limit while taking the test (access period does apply).
 The answer key is also available while test taking in self-paced mode.
-In self-paced mode you can clear all your responses which allows a do-over and return to the beginning.
 Please note that once the test is submitted, the CDM marking step is restricted to a 60-minute exposure time.

 Once you submit your responses, you will no longer be able to change them (even if you complete the test under the maximum time).
 For those CDM questions where you provided written responses (write-ins), you will be asked to mark them yourself.

 The answer key will be provided to review the correct answers, dangerous acts, rationale and references.
 The answer key is available, up to and until, your access period is reached.

 Your results will be presented in a grid format, according to the new MCCQE Part I Blueprint.

 Yes, the correct answers are provided for all of the preparatory products.
 Your results will be presented in a grid format, according to the new MCCQE Part I Blueprint.

 We have developed these instructions on how to interpret your MCQ test results, how to interpret your CDM test results, and how to interpret your PE results.
 They will also be provided to you upon completing a Practice Test or the Preparatory Examination.